Evaluation Seasonal Cycle CMIP6

 Key Findings

-- ICON-ESM-ER exhibits a substantial systematic negative bias of approximately 80–100 Pa (~1 hPa) relative to observations throughout the year, although it correctly captures the phase.
+- ICON-ESM-ER exhibits a large, systematic negative bias of approximately 80-100 Pa (~1 hPa) relative to ERA5 throughout the annual cycle.

 Spatial Patterns